wgu-opensource/osmt/README.md

 ## Getting started
 Follow the steps in the [Pre-requisites](README.md#pre-requisites) and [Running the Quickstart](README.md#running-the-quickstart) sections to bootstrap a local Quickstart OSMT instance (you can see more details in the [Quickstart Configuration](README.md#quickstart-configuration) section).
 * NOTE: A Quickstart OSMT instance should be for demo purposes only.
-The data is stored on a Docker volume, on the same computer where you started the Quickstart.
-You should consider this data to be fragile and temporary.
+The data is stored on a Docker volume.
+Unless your organization has taken technical steps to ensure the backing data will remain available, you should consider Quickstart data to be temporary.
 If you create RSDs or Collections, you should export them before shutting down the Quickstart.
+See the How-To section of osmt.io for more information on exporting.
-Please have the right technical people in your organization deploy a production OSMT instance before making any real investment in effort for building skills.
+* Please have the right technical people in your organization deploy a production OSMT instance before making any real investment in effort for building skills.

 ### Using the OSMT development utility (`osmt_cli.sh`)
 The OSMT source code includes a utility named `osmt_cli.sh`, in the project root directory. `osmt_cli.sh` simplifies setting up an OSMT environment and doing routine tasks.
 It uses BASH, and works on MacOS and Linux.
 It may work with a BASH interpreter in Windows, but we have not yet tested this.
 You can run `./osmt_cli.sh -h` for the help text.